-Ohio Dominican University (ODU) will recognize three alumni who are leaders in their community with its Distinguished Alumni Award during ODU’s summer reunion weekend, which will take place June 23-25 on its main campus, 1216 Sunbury Road, Columbus.
+Ohio Dominican University (ODU) recognized three alumni who are leaders in their community with its Distinguished Alumni Award during ODU’s summer reunion weekend, which took place June 23-25.

 The Distinguished Alumni Awards were established in 1980 in recognition of an alumna or alumnus who, in accordance of the University Mission Statement, demonstrate a commitment to serving others in a global society as an ethical and effective leader; and are grounded in the pursuit of truth, justice and peace.

-The following alumni will be presented with the 2017 Distinguished Alumni Award at a banquet held in their honor on June 24.
+The following alumni were presented with the 2017 Distinguished Alumni Award at a banquet held in their honor on June 24.

 Joanne Charles McGinnis, Class of 1952 – Joanne is the only surviving person to have started at St. Mary of the Springs Academy in the first grade, staying through elementary and high school and graduating from St. Mary of the Springs College with a B.A. in History.
 She earned an M.A. from John Carroll, and taught a wide range of subjects during her career.
 Her volunteer activities include serving as a Board member of the Chagrin Valley Recreation Center; St. Vincent Charity Hospital in Cleveland Heights; reading tutor at Kenston Public Schools in Bainbridge; and serving as a member of the Christ Child Society of Cleveland.
 She is a founding member of St. Joan of Arc Church in Chagrin Falls, Ohio, and served as parish council president, taught Catechism classes, and prepared special needs children for the Sacraments.
 In 2011, she started a group who visit people in nursing homes or are homebound.